ChainMovers/suibase/docs/src/cookbook/code/objects.md

 - In addition to field values, queried objects also reveal other attributes such as **owner**
 - Objects ownership may be one of: _AddressOwner_, _ObjectOwner_, _Shared_ or _Immutable_
 - With the exception of objects with _Immutable_ ownership, objects can be modified by the module that created them
-- Manipulating the data returned from querying an object has no effect on the chain
+- Manipulating the data returned from querying an object has no effect on the chain objects data

 :::